 \paragraph{Low-rank Factorization} Low-rank approximation of weight matrices, using SVD, is a natural way to compress deep learning based NLP models. \citet{sainath2013low} apply this to a convolutional neural network for language modeling and acoustic modeling. \citet{winata2018low} use SVD on all the weight matrices of an LSTM and demonstrate competitive results on question-answering, language modeling and text-entailment. \citet{Acharya2019} use low-rank matrix factorization for word-embedding layer during training to compress a classification model.
 However, they do not study the effects of applying a non-linear function before reconstructing the original dimension.

 \paragraph{GroupReduce}\citet{chen2018groupreduce} apply weighted low-rank approximation to the embedding matrix of an LSTM.
-They first create a many-to-one mapping of all the words in the vocabulary into $g$ groups, this initial mapping is done based upon frequency.
-For each group $g$ they apply weighted SVD to obtain a lower rank estimation, the rank is determined by setting the minimum rank and linearly increasing it based upon average frequency.
+They first create a many-to-one mapping of all the words in the vocabulary into $g$ groups based upon word frequency.
+For each group $g$ they apply weighted SVD to obtain a lower rank estimation, the rank is determined by setting a minimum rank and linearly increasing it based upon average frequency.
 Finally, they update the groups by minimizing the reconstruction error from the weighted SVD approximation.
 They demonstrate strong results on language modeling and machine translation compared to simple SVD.
-In their models they use different embedding matrices for input and softmax layers and apply different compression to each.
+In their models they use different embedding matrices for input and softmax layers and apply different compression ratios to each.

-\paragraph{Product Quantization} \cite{jegou2010product} introduced product quantization for compressing high dimensional vectors, by uniformly partitioning them into subvectors and quantizing each subvector using K-means clustering technique.
-Basically, product quantization approach assumes that the subvectors share some underlying properties which can be used to group similar subvectors together and unify their representation.
-That being said, this approach breaks the original matrix into a set of codebooks coming from the center of the clusters in different partitions together with a separate index matrix which refers to the index of the clusters for each subvector. \cite{shi2018structured} applied product quantization to a language model and were able to show better perplexity scores. \cite{shu2017compressing} extended this technique by first representing the product quantization as a matrix factorization problem, and then learning the quantization matrix in an end-to-end trainable neural network. \cite{li2018slim} implement product quantization through randomly sharing parameters in the embedding matrix, and show good results on perplexity for an LSTM based language model.
+\paragraph{Product Quantization} \citet{jegou2010product} introduced product quantization for compressing high dimensional vectors, by uniformly partitioning them into subvectors and quantizing each subvector using K-means clustering technique.
+Basically, product quantization assumes that the subvectors share some underlying properties which can be used to group similar ones together and unify their representation.
+That being said, this approach breaks the original matrix into a set of codebooks coming from the center of the clusters in different partitions together with a separate index matrix which refers to the index of the clusters for each subvector. \citet{shi2018structured} applied product quantization to a language model and were able to show better perplexity scores. \citet{shu2018compressing} extended this technique by first representing the product quantization as a matrix factorization problem, and then learning the quantization matrix in an end-to-end trainable neural network. \citet{li2018slim} implement product quantization through randomly sharing parameters in the embedding matrix, and show good results on perplexity for an LSTM based language model.